Jodie-Wang55555/CheerCloud_MentalHealthAI/README.md

 ---

-## 🌟 Our Story: A Mission Born from Experience
+## 🌟 My Story: A Mission Born from Experience

-We are a group of developers who know firsthand what it’s like to navigate the challenges of ADHD, anxiety, and other mental health struggles.
-This project began as a way to help ourselves stay grounded, focused, and supported, but it quickly grew into something bigger—a platform to support anyone on their mental health journey.
+As a developer, I know firsthand what it's like to navigate the challenges of ADHD, anxiety, and other mental health struggles.
+This project began as a way to help myself stay grounded, focused, and supported, but it quickly grew into something bigger—a platform to support anyone on their mental health journey.

 Building **CheerCloud** has been both a challenge and a form of healing.
-Each of us contributed our unique strengths, turning personal struggles into motivation.
-With cutting-edge AI and thoughtful design, we’ve created a safe space where users can feel heard, understood, and supported.
+I've poured my passion and personal experiences into this project, turning personal struggles into motivation.
+With cutting-edge AI and thoughtful design, I've created a safe space where users can feel heard, understood, and supported.

-We hope this platform becomes a source of comfort and empowerment for anyone who needs it. **CheerCloud** isn’t just a tool—it’s a reminder that you’re not alone, and together, we can navigate life’s challenges. 💙
+I hope this platform becomes a source of comfort and empowerment for anyone who needs it. **CheerCloud** isn't just a tool—it's a reminder that you're not alone, and together, we can navigate life's challenges. 💙

 ---